Western Yugur language

-Western Yugur (Yoğır lar 'Yugur speech' or Yoğır śoz 'Yugur word'), also known as Neo-Uygur,' is the Turkic language spoken by the Yugur people.
+Western Yugur (Yoğır lar 'Yugur speech' or Yoğır śoz 'Yugur word'), also known as Neo-Uyghur or Neo-Uygur,' is the Turkic language spoken by the Yugur people.
 It is contrasted with Eastern Yugur, a Mongolic language spoken within the same community.
-Traditionally, both languages are indicated by the term Yellow Uygur, from the endonym of the Yugur.
+Traditionally, both languages are indicated by the term Yellow Uyghur or Yellow Uygur, from the endonym of the Yugur.

 There are approximately 2,000 speakers of Western Yugur.

 Classification

 Besides similarities with Uyghuric languages, Western Yugur also shares a number of features, mainly archaisms, with several of the Northeastern Turkic languages, but it is not closer to any one of them in particular.
 Neither Western nor Eastern Yugur are mutually intelligible with the modern Uyghur language spoken amongst the Uyghurs of China's Xinjiang autonomous region.

 Western Yugur also contains archaisms which are attested in neither modern Uyghuric nor Siberian, such as its anticipating counting system coinciding with Old Uyghur, and its copula dro, which also originated from Old Uyghur but substitutes the Uyghur copulative personal suffixes.